 The quality and accessibility of the litter can impact the welfare of the birds.
-Poor litter quality caused by dampness or dirt increases the risk of feather pecking and can lead to foot health problems, such as bumblefoot.
+Poor litter quality caused by dampness increases the risk of feather pecking and can lead to foot health problems, such as bumblefoot.

-- The floor area must be covered with enough high quality, stimulating litter covering at least a third of the floor to ensure that birds can dustbathe and forage. - Frequent monitoring of litter is needed; forking the litter over or rotating it and adding fresh clean litter to the top can help maintain litter quality.
-However, if litter gets wet or capped (dirt layer formed over the litter) it must be replaced, and the cause of the problem should be determined and solved. - Hyper-absorbent pellets can be used in known problem areas in addition to usual litter.
-Keeping the external area dry and well drained and preventing rain getting into the shed is important for managing litter quality. - Using small bales of treated and dust-extracted hay in the shed will allow the litter to build up naturally and encourage foraging behavior.
+- At least one-third of the floor area must be covered with enough high quality, stimulating litter to ensure that birds can dustbathe and forage.
+Frequent monitoring of litter is needed; forking the litter over or rotating it and adding fresh clean litter to the top can help maintain litter quality.
+However, if litter gets wet or capped (dirt layer formed over the litter) it must be replaced, and the cause of the problem should be determined and solved.

-High quality litter is important for dustbathing.
+High quality litter is important for dustbathing